hakemz91/OPWSL/README.md

 After every ingestion for both without and with auto shutdown system, an Ingestion_time_log.txt file will be updated.
 So the txt file will contain the start and finish date of latest run process.

-## Ingested Files Logging
+## Ingested Files Logging and Duplicate Files Detection

 Each time you run the ingestion, a list of ingested file names are logged into file_done_ingested.log file.
 This is useful if you forgot whether you ingested certain files already or not.
 However, again, note that over time, the list can be so huge like maybe thousands, that it will be slow to open the file.
 So you can delete that file occasionally and it will be rebuilded next time you ingest files.
+However, when you delete that and accidentaly ingest the same files, it will not detect that and will reingest it again.
+The logs are in "file_done_ingested.log" and "duplicate_not_ingested.log" files.
+To reingest the same thing, delete these two .log files.

 ## How to Reset the Vector Database